 Christmas Eve and Christmas Day, Dec.
 24, 25: Homes are decorated with elaborate nativity scenes that can fill a whole room, Christmas trees are decorated and children receive presents on Christmas Eve.

 Salvadorans love to play soccer, which is the main sport.
 Basketball, baseball, tennis and swimming are other favorites.
-An Olympic training center for swimming is located in El Salvador.

 Corn and black beans are the daily diet of most families.
 Families also like to snack on pupusas (corn cakes filled with chopped meats, beans and spices).